The information below is intended to help incoming students get started on their academic path at L&C.

 Rather than “getting all my requirements out of the way first,” students should create a schedule that involves one or two General Education courses (e.g., your Core 120: Words or Core 121: Numbers course, and a language course), a course that explore a possible major, and at least one course “just because” it sounds interesting, captures your imagination, or speaks to your passions.
 Some classes that you take “just because,” or to explore a major, might also fulfill a General Education requirement.

 We recommend taking 15 to 17 credits.
-When the first round of registration opens on July 28, you’ll already be enrolled in one course, Core 120: Words or Core 121: Numbers.
+You will automatically be enrolled in one course, Core 120: Words or Core 121: Numbers.
 Apart from that, we recommend registering for three more classes: a course that explores a possible major, something new and interesting, and a General Education course.
 Be sure to check out advice for Music and Math, Science, or Environmental Studies majors, if you are considering studying one of those fields.

 Many professors expect you will spend two or three hours on average outside of class for every one hour you spend in class.
 Different types of work are challenging for different students and the workload in any course may vary from week to week.
 Nonetheless, most students find they need to devote more time to study outside of class than what they were accustomed to doing in high school.

 The College Advising Center can help you decide what load is right for you.
-Student Support Services is another good source of advice and academic support for students with learning differences.
+The Office of Student Accessibility is another good source of advice and academic support for students with learning differences.